 Instruments to Be Used in the Procedure:

-In this therapy doctor always takes your written informed consent and he will collect your blood in red top vacutainer.
+In this therapy doctor always takes your written informed consent, and he will collect your blood in a red top vacutainer.
 Then, he centrifuges (spins) your blood at 3000 revolutions per minute for 10 minutes to separate serum.
 The freshly prepared serum will be separated in a 5 cc syringe.
 He will inject 2.5 mL of serum deep intramuscularly in gluteal muscles with the help of a 22 gauge needle at a weekly interval for 9 weeks.
 Later, it can be given fortnightly for maintenance therapy.

 Query: Hi doctor,I have been suffering from preliminary chronic urticaria for unknown causes for the last 13 years.
 It is not responding to antihistamine treatment for the past six years.
 Sometimes, it gets as severe as I have to use Corticosterone injection (Diprofos).
 All blood analysis showed no cause.Â...
 Read Full Â»